s-t-e-v/phpforum/README.md

   - All webpages are structured like so : header - main - footer.
 The main can vary throughout pages, yet pages have (almost) the same header and footer.
 Therefore, to follow the DRY principle, the header and footer are coded in separate files within **views/\_partials/** and included with PHP following the structure stated above.

 This code structure is directly taken from a course I followed at Doranco on PHP.
 I then made adjustment to the project requirements if it was necessary.

+**Additions**

+- `.env` file at the root of the project containing sensitive information like database credentials.
+The environment are loaded thanks to `vlucas/phpdotenv` library.

 ## Database architecture